 Can I smoke indoors?

-Smoking is banned in Ireland in all public places indoors.
-It is illegal to smoke in cafes, clubs, pubs, restaurants, closed public spaces and on public transport.
+Smoking is banned in all indoor public place including cafes, clubs, pubs, restaurants, closed public spaces and on public transport.
 The fine for breaching the smoking ban is €3,000.

 How can I post a letter?